alexdw1/docker-iptables-tracker/README.md

 # docker-iptables-tracker

-The purpose is to manage iptables rules based on container names.
+The purpose is to manage iptables rules inside a container assosiated with other containers on the same host and docker network.

 If a container is shutdown, then the rule assosiated with its name is also removed.
-If the container is started again, then same rule will be automatically applied.  __SERVERIP__ will be replaced with the IP found in /etc/hosts for the dockername.
+If the container is started again, then same rule will be automatically applied.  \_\_SERVERIP__ will be replaced with the IP found in /etc/hosts for the dockername.

 >INFO: DOCKER automatically populates /etc/hosts will all dockers running on that host.